kochf1/kochf1.github.io/advisory.md

 * Artisanship
 * Results

-Here are some pointers depending on the program:
+Here are some pointers depending on the program.

+**Postdoctoral Research Programs**

-* **Postdoctoral Research Programs**: the bar is higher in terms of originality and leadership.
+The bar is higher in terms of originality and leadership.
 A robust program must include:

 * **Publication about your Vision**, right at the beginning, where you articulate your understanding of the research field and outline a forward-looking vision. *Where is this program taking us?*
 * **Experimentation Plan**, that will lead to *datasets of relevant research data* to subsidize the exploration. *How will we prove it?*
 * **Regular Publications about the Results**, presenting findings from Experiments and analysis of the datasets. *What have we found out so far?*
 * **Support to Grant Application(s)**, opening pathways for independent research and funding.

+**PhD Research Programs**

-* **PhD Research Programs**: develop deep expertise and produce original contributions.
+Develop deep expertise and produce original contributions.
 A good program must include:

 * **Research Proposal**, following the guidelines outlined above.
 This is a "day 1" thing and we will be revising regularly.
 * **Regular checkpoints**, where you present what you are thinking, what you have found out so far, and your plan ahead.
 This is to keep you on track.
 * **Publication about your Vision**,  outlining your understanding  about the vision, challenges, and opportunities.
 Even if the ideas are preliminary, this will become a key document to support your answer to that tricky question: "what is your research about?"
 * **Regular Publications about the Results**, presenting findings from explorations and experiments. *What have we found out so far?*
 * **Support to Grant Application(s)**, opening pathways for independent research and funding.

+**Master Research Programs**

-* **Master Research Programs**: develop solid research skills while contributing with a meaningful project.
+Develop solid research skills while contributing with a meaningful project.
 A good program must include:

 * **Program Outline**, including the basic items from the **Research Proposal** outlined above, tailored to what makes sense for this level of research.
 * **Regular checkpoints**, where you present what you are thinking, what you have found out so far, and your plan ahead.
 This is to keep you on track.
 * **Learning the Right Techniques**, that is *mastering* the tools, methods, or frameworks necessary to explore the problem.
 * **Publications about the Results**, presenting findings from explorations and experiments. *What have we found out so far?*

 ## Reap the Rewards